Knot Theory and Error-Correcting Codes: Connected Sum of Knot Diagrams

 \section{Connected Sum of Knot Diagrams}

 Using the \textit{connected sum} operation, two knot diagrams form a new knot diagram.
-This will give us a way of constructing knot codes with arbitrary dimension.
+This will give us a way of constructing Fox knot codes with arbitrary dimension.
 This section is devoted to studying how the codes of two knot diagrams are related to the code of their connected sum.

-\begin{definition} The \textbf{connected sum} of oriented knots $K_1$ and $K_2$ is the oriented knot $K_1 \# K_2$ whose diagram is obtained by taking an arc from a strand of each knot and connecting the open ends with two new arcs, in such a way that the orientation is preserved in the sum; see Figure \ref{fig:knotsum}. \end{definition}
+\begin{definition} The \textbf{connected sum} of oriented knots $K_1$ and $K_2$ is the oriented knot $K_1 \# K_2$ whose diagram is obtained by taking an arc from a strand of each knot and connecting the open ends with two new arcs, in such a way that the orientation is preserved in the sum; see Figure \ref{fig:knotsum}.
+In this way we get a diagram $D_1 \# D_2$ of $K_1 \# K_2$, where $D_1$ and $D_2$ are the diagrams of $K_1$ and $K_2$, respectively. \end{definition}

 It can be shown that the connected sum of knots indeed does not depend on the choice of the strands.

 The following concepts naturally arise from Definition \ref{def:knotsum}.

 \begin{definition} A knot that cannot be written as the sum of two non-trivial knots is called a \textbf{prime} knot, otherwise it is called a \textbf{composite} knot. \end{definition}